Property Investment First Timer Guide - What to do after your condo's TOP?

 - Check that the flush system is working

-Bring along a post-it pad and pen to indicate the defective areas.
+**Pro-tip: Bet you didn’t think of this when you bought your 1st property.
+Bring along a Post-it pad and pen to indicate the defective areas.
 A measuring tape would also come in handy if you would like to take some measurements to plan your furnishing.

 2. Furnishing your apartment